Recycled water is sewage, greywater and/or stormwater that is treated and reused for non-potable purposes.

 In line with NSW Health Department guidelines, all recycled wastewater goes through a ‘Tertiary’ treatment process to ensure it meets Australian standards.
+In Eurobodalla:

-Sludge - a by-product of treated sewage — is composted to make a soil improver.
+- sludge, a by-product of treated sewage, is composted to make a soil improver.

 Keeping our estuaries pristine